-We can know for certain that, at least for the Christian, the problems referred to as generational curses are not from God; because any generational curses God may have at one time had on His people were broken by Jesus on the Cross.
+We can know that, at least for the Christian, the problems referred to as generational curses are not from God; because Jesus on the Cross broke any generational curses God may have at one time had on His people

-These are not the same as what is referred to as "Generational Curses" wherein we are punished for the lifestyle and things our grandparents did during the past three or four generations.
+These are not the same as what is referred to as, "Generational Curses," wherein we are punished for the lifestyle and sins of our grandparents during the past three or four generations.

-These things passed down through the bloodline of our forefathers definitely need restoration and healing, and who better to do so than Christ our Saviour?
+These things passed down through the bloodline of our forefathers definitely need restoration and healing, and who better to do so than Christ our Savior?

 Jesus, seated at the right hand of God, is interceding for us in Heaven.
 The fantastic truth is that God loves us so that He sent His Son to die in our place, to set us free from the Law of sin and death, free from all curses.